chen-szuyu-cody/BabsonHackathon2020/share_files/Readme.md

-Share jupyternotebook of work
+Code of works for sharing purpose

-Some of them are in the process just in purpose to show part of works
+Some of them are in the process and incompleted